 As an employer, we intend to take action to include women, the LGBTQI+ community, and different nationalities and age groups in our internal initiatives and external campaigns.
 The fact that DOUGLAS was the first company to receive full BeyondGenderAgenda (BGA) certification pays testimony to these efforts.
 But we are not done yet: in 2022 and beyond, DOUGLAS intends to facilitate the development of its first Employee Resource Groups and will establish a diversity, equity and inclusion policy and a programme of in-house events.
 We want to hold diversity training sessions, talks and meetups that focus on issues such as unconscious bias and gender-sensitive communications.

 DOUGLAS is proud to have raised the proportion of women in the top three tiers of the company by more than half.
 With 54% women in leadership positions, we have already passed our original goal of 30% by some margin.
-This starts at the top, where two of our three management board members are women: CEO Tina Müller and Chief Digital Officer Vanessa Stützle.

 We also want to provide equal opportunities for employees with disabilities.
 To that end, we are working to better accommodate employees’ needs within our workforce.
 A disability representative is involved in all employee-related processes to make sure that their voices are heard.